Bard-Gaming/Minecraft-Script/documentation/custom-installations.md

-# Installations
+# Custom Installations
-This page is mainly for making the usage of MCS easier.
+This page mainly describes ways you can customize your MCS installation to ease its use.

 ## Python
 Minecraft Script is a Python package, requiring Python 3 to work.